MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/overview-privacy-controls.md

 ## Essential services for Microsoft 365 Apps for enterprise

-There is also a set of services that are essential to how Microsoft 365 Apps for enterprise functions and cannot be disabled.
-For example, the licensing service that confirms that you are properly licensed to use Microsoft 365 Apps for enterprise.
+There's also a set of services that are essential to how Microsoft 365 Apps for enterprise functions and can't be disabled.
+For example, the licensing service that confirms that you're properly licensed to use Microsoft 365 Apps for enterprise.
 Required service data about these services is collected and sent to Microsoft, regardless of any other policy settings that you have configured.

 For more information, see [Essential services for Office](essential-services.md).